edsoncunha/campsite-reservation-demo/README.md

 - The requirements mention parallel reservation attempts.
 There is a specific integration test to show that a race condition is avoided during reservations
 - The system is expected to have more searches than reservations, so a cache was added to improve performance.
 - When a reservation is completed, the cache is evicted.
-For simplicity, all entries are remove.
-An improvement would be evicting only the entries that overlap the reservation added to the database.
+For simplicity, all entries are removed.
+An improvement would be evicting only the entries that overlap the reservation just added to the database.
 - The implemented cache is very simple and uses an in-memory hashmap as data store.
 That implies the cache would be specific for each server in a multi server deployment.
 In a realistic deployment, we would very likely have a horizontal autoscaler and a centralized cache store, such as Redis.
 - I _really_ would like to implement a more sophisticated load test, by using kubernetes + HPA + [Gatling](https://gatling.io/), but unfortunately had not enough time for that.